 This article covers the use of Territory group properties popup.
-For more information about territory groups, how to create, remove and share them with other users visit this article.
+For more information about territory groups, and how to create, remove and share them with other users, visit this article.

 The Territory group properties popup allows you to do the following: